Table of Contents | Inhoudsopgave

 Our next piece of advice is to wake up early and stay up late!
 On our first night, we decided to take a drive to Old Faithful, the park’s most famous geyser that erupts pretty much every 90 minutes.
 There is even a Twitter account where rangers predict the next eruption: GeyserNPS.
 We didn’t have cell coverage in the park (no wifi available unless you are paying for it or staying in one of the resorts) but eruption predictions are posted in the visitors center as well.
 We arrived at Old Faithful just before sunset and there were less than 50 people there.
 We were lucky because we only had to wait for about ten minutes until the eruption came.
 With the sun setting and the sound of water blowing high up into the air, it was a truly stunning experience.
 When we were there again two days later and hundreds of people were sitting around the geyser, we realized we had been lucky to experience the blow with only a few people around earlier that week…

-This will be all for today, I hope the above information has been helpful in how to plan your trip to Yellowstone National Park.
+I hope the above information has been helpful in how to plan your trip to Yellowstone National Park.
 If you’re looking to plan your own trip, make sure to order your copy of Lonely Planet Yellowstone that’s filled with more useful information.
 Alternatively, make sure to book your accommodation well ahead as summers are usually pretty much booked up well in advance.
 Check availability and prices for all accommodation around Yellowstone National Park here.